 IKEA bags circumvent the issue by being easy to keep in front of yourself or swing out of the way of oncoming crowds.
 If you move slowly a gentle bump is easily excused and everyone at the convention is very polite.

 While the temptation is to go and buy all the new hotness or get great discounts on games you’ve had your eye on for a while, a board game convention is a great place to find things that would never have been on your radar otherwise.

 1,200 games were released at Essen in 2016 alone – there’s going to be a few hidden gems!
 Use the time to demo games you wouldn’t normally try, or take a chance on a cheap game that isn’t available in your home country.
 Fill the holes in your collection – maybe you need some short filler card games, or a dexterity game about throwing rainbows around.

 If you have a partner or significant other who isn’t quite as into gaming as you are, Essen is a great time for them to find something that catches their interest – and if they end up buying it, chances are they’ll be more proactive about getting it to the table too!

 Euro bills will mysteriously vanish from your wallet while in the vicinity of this booth.
 Do not under any circumstances approach while holding money.

 Between being distracted by something shiny, the large crowds, and sudden openings of demo tables, it can take a while to actually move between (or even through!) one of the 7 halls of the convention.
+Even though they’ve recently renovated the hall, you’ll still need to account for foot traffic.
 Plan accordingly, especially bathroom breaks.